 One of the biggest trends of 2016 and 2017 was wireless headphones.
 With Apple removing the aux port from phones, it’s easy to see why.
 However, choosing a pair that sounds great is limited at best.
 Danish company AIAIAI, makers of the modular TMA headphones, have released a Bluetooth headband to solve just such a problem.
 If you already own a pair of their regular headphones, you simply replace the headband and you’re ready to rock.
 If you don’t you can fully customize your listening experience with the different speaker and cushion configurations.

 Setting the mood, and creating the right vibe is so crucial, yet so often overlooked.
 Things like candles, lighting, and other bits can take a sterile environment, studio or elsewhere, and turn said space into a place of pleasure and excitement.
-The eco-friendly Kush candle mixes cannabis, suede, white musk, tulip, and amber to create a warm, slightly floral, but extremely fresh smelling scent that will have you in the zone in no time.
+The eco-friendly Kush candle mixes cannabis, suede, white musk, tulip, and amber to create a warm, slightly floral, but extremely fresh-smelling scent that will have you in the zone in no time.

 I began as an audio engineer for Magnetic Magazine and when the gear editor role came on my radar, it was a natural transition for me as I use and investigate these products every day as a producer and DJ.

-My own set up is changing all the time.
+My own setup is changing all the time.
 Ultimately, it helps with creativity to have new tools on hand as it introduces new ways of making music.
 From there, you can focus on what your core is and simplify that as much as possible.

 In this way, I can be as insightful as possible so anyone from the enthusiastic novice or the gear nerd can hopefully learn something.

-Apart from my reviews, I run the podcast ‘Lights Out’ featuring music I like and ‘In Conversation’ on in-depth, relaxed conversations with the electronic music’s greatest minds, so others can get information straight from the source.
+Apart from my reviews, I run the podcast Lights Out featuring music I like and In Conversation featuring in-depth, relaxed conversations with electronic music’s greatest minds so others can get information straight from the source.

-Most recently, I produced an In Conversation with Charlie Klouser, the former keyboardist for Nine Inch Nails, at his studio where he composed the SAW films.
+Most recently, I produced an In Conversation with Charlie Klouser, the former keyboardist for Nine Inch Nails, at his studio where he composed the Saw films.